 The HSWAs to RCRA, passed in 1984, require any facility seeking a RCRA permit to identify, investigate, and (if necessary) clean up all former and current solid waste management units.
 The original HSWA permit (HSWA TN-001) for the ORR was issued by the EPA as an attachment to the RCRA permit for Building 7652 at ORNL.
 The HSWA permit requires DOE to address past, present, and future releases of hazardous constituents to the environment.
 The HSWA permit requirement for corrective action has been integrated into the ORR Federal Facility Agreement (see Sect.
 2.2.2 for details).
-In March 1998, EPA and TDEC issued separate drafts of the HSWA permit for DOE review and comment.
-EPA's was issued as a stand-alone permit; TDEC's was issued as a modification to a Y-12 postclosure permit.
-DOE submitted comments on the draft permits; however, comment resolution is still pending.

-The renewed permit will address contaminant releases from solid waste management units and from RCRA areas of concern, but will also integrate RCRA requirements with cleanups conducted under the Federal Facility Agreement and CERCLA programs (see Sect.
+In March concern, but will also integrate RCRA requirements with cleanups conducted under the Federal Facility Agreement and CERCLA programs (see Sect.
 2.2.3).
 "Areas of concern" are areas contaminated by a release of hazardous constituents that originated from something other than a solid waste management unit.
 Under the existing HSWA permit, DOE must notify EPA within 30 days of identification of a new solid waste management unit or of planned significant changes to units that could alter further investigation or corrective action.
-DOE has provided to EPA the 2001 Annual Update of the Solid Waste Management Units for the Oak Ridge Reservation (see Table 2.2).
-The renewed permits (TDEC and EPA versions) have not vet been issued.
+DOE has provided to EPA the 2002 Annual Update of the Solid Waste Management Units for the Oak Ridge Reservation (DOE 2002a) (see Table 2.2).
+The renewed permits (TDEC and EPA versions) have not yet been issued.